 Spending a day or week on the slopes of the famed Vail Mountain?
-Switch it up a little by joining one of the complimentary ski tours led by experienced mountain guides.
+Switch it up a little by joining one of the complementary ski tours led by experienced mountain guides.
 They’re a lesser known perk of your lift ticket purchase!
 Every day except Saturday, you can cross this winter activity off your bucket list at 10:30am or head over at 10:15am on Tuesday, Thursday, or Friday for a more advanced tour of the back bowls.
 Ladies looking for a Girls Day Out that takes the cake?
 Bring your crew for an all-female tour of the back bowls every Monday and Friday at 10:15am.

 Guided Snowshoe Tours